helium/HIP/0001-LongFiAndLoRaWAN.md

 The Router/NetworkServer derives the DeviceID by bruteforcing the MIC against its list of active session keys.

-According to the LoRaWAN Regional Parameters 2.24: US902-928 JoinAccept CFList, the optional CFList parameter is ignored by the device if appended.
+According to "LoRaWAN Regional Parameters 2.24: US902-928 JoinAccept CFList", the optional CFList parameter is ignored by the device if appended to the Join-Response.
 For this reason, the MAC Command (LoRaWAN Specification 5) LinkADRReq is used to set a channel mask appropriate for the Helium Network.
 MAC commands can only be piggybacked onto a MACPayload, therefore, these will only be send when there is a downlink message (ie: not a Join-Response).

 # Drawbacks
 [drawbacks]: #drawbacks